Manuel Moroun: Bridge ownership

 Moroun bought the Ambassador Bridge in 1979 when shares came on the market.
 It had originally been privately built by railroad interests.
 The bridge was estimated in 2010 to be worth between $1.5 and $3 billion.

-In 2009, the Michigan Department of Transportation (MDOT) sued Moroun and the Detroit International Bridge Company, for failing to comply with the terms of a contract to construct ramps connecting the Ambassador Bridge to nearby I-75 and I-96 freeways as part of the Gateway Project.
+In 2009, the Michigan Department of Transportation (MDOT) sued Moroun and the Detroit International Bridge Company for failing to comply with the terms of a contract to construct ramps connecting the Ambassador Bridge to nearby I-75 and I-96 freeways as part of the Gateway Project.
 In February 2010, Wayne County Circuit Judge Prentis Edwards ruled that Moroun and the chief deputy of the Detroit International Bridge Co., Dan Stamper, were in violation of the contract, and ordered them to come into compliance.
 On January 12, 2012, Judge Edwards found both Moroun and Stamper to be in non-compliance with his previous order, and ordered both men to jail, denying a motion to stay the order until it could be appealed to the Michigan Court of Appeals.
 After spending a night in jail, both men were released by the appellate court while they heard the case.

+According to the Detroit Metro Times, Moroun "spent years and millions of dollars fighting [a] new U.S.-Canada crossing" to maintain this bridge monopoly.
+This included spending $33 million to fund a 2012 Michigan state ballot proposal to prevent a new bridge.

-The United States and Canadian governments have agreed to build the Gordie Howe International Bridge, a bridge between Detroit and Windsor to be located downriver, and to be funded entirely by the Canadian government.
-All tax revenues from tolls from the Gordie Howe bridge are to be granted to Canada for the next 50 years after construction completes.
-This is in contrast to the tolls collected on the Ambassador Bridge, which are subject to United States taxes and given to Detroit.
+The United States and Canadian governments agreed to build the Gordie Howe International Bridge, a bridge between Detroit and Windsor to be located downriver.
+As a result of Moroun's lobbying against funding for the construction, the construction was agreed to be funded entirely by the Canadian government, with revenues from tolls from the Gordie Howe bridge granted to Canada until after construction costs are recovered (after which they will be shared with Michigan).
+Moroun contrasts this to the tolls collected on the Ambassador Bridge, which are subject to United States taxes and given to Detroit.
 Critics suggested that Moroun's opposition was fueled by the prospect of lost profits from duty-free gasoline sales at the bridge.

 Ed Arditti, of the online news site Windsor Square, suggested the appointment of Mark R. McQueen to the new Windsor-Detroit Bridge Authority was intended to anger the Moroun family.
 McQueen had been the executive assistant to Hugh Segal, Prime Minister Brian Mulroney's chief of staff, when the Mulroney government had a dispute with Moroun.